erizov/Professor/semester_1/lecture_12_string_algorithms/kmp/README.md

 ### Application

 5. Can you implement Kmp from memory without looking at the code?
-6. What real-world problem could you solve using Kmp?
+6. What real-world problem could you tackle using Kmp?

 ### Debugging